mesosphere/marathon/docs/docs/upgrade/index.md

 We generally recommend creating a backup of the ZooKeeper state before upgrading to be able to downgrade in case of problems after an upgrade.
 This can be done by creating a copy of ZooKeeper's [data directory](http://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#The+Data+Directory).

-## Upgrading a non HA installation
+## Upgrading a non-HA installation
 Upgrading to a newer version of Marathon should be executed in the following order:

 1. Tear down the running instance of Marathon.